 When an elf is old enough that they grow sickly, incompetent, or unmitigatably ugly, their peers will creep into their house and murder the senile elf in their sleep.

 Then, the three murderers (called "carpenters") will capture the dead elf's ghost, laminate it with secret, brutal domination spells, and utterly suppress it's former mind.
-Then the ghost is stuffed into a wooden golem called an ashakka.
+Then the ghost is stuffed into a wooden golem called an ashtar.

 Ancestral ghosts behave a bit like robots, or servants with anterograde amnesia.
 They repeat themselves a lot, are utterly subservient, and have a hard time remembering what the last conversation was about (they cannot form new memories).

-Military ashakkas can be barrel-sized, or taller than a man.
+Military ashtars can be barrel-sized, or taller than a man.
 They are full of so many spells and potent magicks that its a wonder they don't explode.
 They specialize in forcefields, lasers, and fireballs.
 (Living elves prefer not to dirty their hands with such blunt, crude combat spells).

 There is mithril, which is extraordinarily light and strong.
 Everyone knows about that.
 (Mithril armor takes up half as many inventory slots as it would normally, rounded down.)